precisely/gene-panel-curation/genes/COMT.md

  <# T19950010G #>
   <Variant hgvs="NC_000022.11:g.19950010T>G" name="T19950010G">

-    This variant is a change at a specific point in the COMT gene from adenine (A) to guanine (G) resulting in incorrect enzyme function.
+    This variant is a change at a specific point in the COMT gene from thymine (T) to guanine (G) resulting in incorrect enzyme function.
 This substitution of a single nucleotide is known as a missense variant.

 </Variant>